Want to learn new ways to make extra money?

 Whether or not you need to collect occupancy taxes from your guests depends on where you live.
 Some locations have a collect and remit feature that automatically adds the occupancy taxes to your listing, so you don’t have to do a thing.
 However, if you do need to collect taxes separately, Airbnb makes it easy to do so by adding a Special Offer to your listing.

-Preparing to Host: How to Be the Best Airbnb Host You Can Be
+Airbnb Host Tips: How to Be the Best Airbnb Host You Can Be

 If you decide to give this Airbnb gig a shot, awesome!!